 What information to have ready before calling a mover:

 Most moving companies will have an opportunity to fill out a free moving estimate form on their website.
-Once you narrow down the movers you are interested in using, fill out their online quote forms to get a quote on your moving cost.
+Once you narrow down the movers you are interested in using, fill out their online estimate forms to get an estimate on your moving cost.